Dec 31, 2017

 5) Shadow Tactics: Blades of the Shogun

 This released in December 2016 on PC, and was released in 2017 to Xbox One and PS4, so I’m going to talk about this one now.
 Shadow Tactics from Mimimi Productions is decidedly slow-paced, but is absolutely exciting.
-You play between four heroes, with a different combination you’re given as playable with each mission.
+You play between several heroes, with a different combination you’re given as playable with each mission.
 Hayato is is a ninja who sneaks and is deadly up-close as well as from afar.
 Yuki is quiet, but small, and can’t carry dead enemies away swiftly.
 Mugen is a heavily-armored samurai who is able to strike multiple targets at once.
 Aiko can disguise herself and make enemies sneeze to limit their vision cones.
 Takuma is old wise-ass who has a rifle and can pick off enemies from the furthest distance than any other character.
 You can strategize attacks with “shadow mode” to prepare each characters to execute what you give them in tandem.
 It is so fantastic to see a plan go into action.
 Shadow Tactics: Blades of the Showgun also encourages saving, and often.
 There’s even a counter that will display on the screen if you go more than a minute without quicksaving.
 If the developers had that in mind, then you should use it as things can go awry quickly.
 I’m hoping a sequel gets made, because I’m ready for more.
 It takes about 25 hours to complete the main story, as you spend nearly an hour to two on each mission.
 That doesn’t seem exciting from the outset, but trust when I say you are fully invested to every second you’re spending in the game to get everything right.
 Shadow Tactics: Blades of the Shogun is all about little victories that lead to big smiles.